 The Protocol stack of the Satellite Radio Interface (SRI) is used to transport the UE user plane, at the MT – NTN Gateway SRI.

 The User PDUs are transported over GTP-U tunnels and PDCP protocol, as usual, between the 5GC and the UE, but via the NTN Gateway.

-As for a cellular system, the association between QoS flows and Radio Access Bearer (RAB) is processed by the SDAP layer while the UPF instances are in charge of the association between QoS flows and GTP-U tunnels.
+As for a terrestrial NG-RAN, the association between QoS flows and Radio Access Bearer (RAB) is processed by the SDAP layer while the UPF instances are in charge of the association between QoS flows and GTP-U tunnels.
 The operator is in charge to configure and check the consistency of each QoS flow transport over a RAB and its transport, encapsulated into a GTP-U tunnel.
-It seems that there is not any standardized protocol between machines to do that.

 The UE control plane protocol stack for a PDU session is described hereafter.